A Little Bit More (Melba Moore song)

 "A Little Bit More" is a R&B song by singer Melba Moore.
-The second single released from her album A Lot of Love and featuring added vocals by soul singer Freddie Jackson, also featured on his second album Just Like the First Time.
-It was her most successful on the R&B Songs chart, where it spent one week at number one.
+It was the second single released from her album A Lot of Love and featuring vocals by R&B singer Freddie Jackson, also featured on his second album Just Like the First Time.
+The song was co-written and produced by Gene McFadden.

+It was Moore’s most successful single on the US R&B Songs chart, where it spent one week at number one.
 The single failed to make the Hot 100.